Wednesday’s top performers in high school sports

-In Alton Marquette’s dominating 27-1 win over Brussels on Wednesday night, sophomore Abigail Porter scored four runs and brought in three RBIs.
+In the Warriors’ 9-2 win over Marissa on Wednesday night, sophomore Philip Berberich scored two runs, one of which was a home run, and added a team-high three RBIs.

 Sign Up and Save